2019 European Parliament election in Italy: Electoral system

+The party-list proportional representation was the traditional electoral system of the Italian Republic from its establishment in 1946 to 1994, therefore it was also adopted to elect the Italian members of the European Parliament (MEPs) since 1979.
+Two levels were introduced: a national level to divide the seats among parties and a constituency level to distribute them among candidates in open lists.
+Five constituencies were established, each including 2–5 regions and each electing a fixed number of MEPs.
+At national level, seats are divided between party lists using the largest remainder method with Hare quota.
+Seats are allocated to parties and then to their most voted candidates.
+In the run-up to the 2009 European Parliament election, the Italian Parliament introduced a national threshold of 4%.
+An exception was granted for parties representing some linguistic minorities as such lists can be connected with one of the major parties, combining their votes, provided that those parties reach the 4% threshold and that candidates from minority parties obtain a sufficient number of votes, no less than 50,000 for the main candidate.

 Main parties and leaders

 Outgoing MEPs

 The table shows the detailed composition of the Italian seats at the European Parliament before 26 May 2019.

+Retiring incumbents

+The following MEPs are not seeking re-election:

 Summary of parties

 This is a list of the main parties which participated in the election and were polled in most opinion surveys.

 Top candidates

 In the following table, the top candidates of each party/list in the five constituencies are listed.

 Slogans

 Opinion polling

 Poll results are listed according to the date of publication of the survey.
 Detailed data are usually published in the official website of the Italian government.
 The publication of opinion polls during the last 15 days of the electoral campaign is forbidden by Italian law.